 What is the Best Ride in Andalucia?

 There are so many cycling routes in Southern Spain, and all of them excellent for challenging road cyclists or riders who want a more leisurely bike tour.
-Here are a few of the Best Cycle rides in Andalucia that ticks off all the boxes of great cycling and interest for travellers.
+Here is one of the Best Cycle rides in Andalucia that ticks off all the boxes of great cycling and interest for travellers.

 Ride 1 - Córdoba onwards to Granada (250 km)

 Maybe it is because of the nostalgia that I pick this one, but this was the first ride we did here in Spain when we arrived, panniers packed to the gills, and we have to say, we still love it.
 Although split over a couple of days to get to Granada, you can do a rush job and do it in a couple.
 We were cycling from Madrid, so just came into Andalucia from the flat lands of La Mancha and what a difference.
 All of the sudden everything got sunny, hilly and each whitewashed house had a colourful blooming geranium that gives this region a real air of fiesta!

 From here, this longer trip follows the route of the Re-conquest to Granada, the last kingdom of the Moors and truly offers something for the intermediate road cyclist who wants to keep fitness up to the more advanced climbing enthusiast who just wants to clock up the miles and grind through the gears.